Help us grow — star us on GitHubGitHub stars

 Permissions can be granted to groups (teams), which then flow to all members:

-// Create a team
+// Create a team.
+A team is just an attribute.

-const team = await lr.Attribute.createKeyValue({ name: 'Engineering' }, [
+const team = await lr.Attribute.createKeyValue({ name: 'Engineering' });

 // Create a document with team access